 - In the preview modal, toggle on the Show print guides slider.

 You’ll see lines that mark the Safe area and Bleed area.
 Make sure to keep important details, like text, inside the dotted line.

 - Review your postcard and click X in the upper-right corner to exit the modal.

 After you choose your budget and content, you’ll be able to start your abandoned cart postcard campaign.

 To start your abandoned postcard campaign, follow these steps.

 - Click Start Sending.

-- In the Prepare for launch modal, click Start Sending to confirm.
+- In the pop-up modal, click Confirm Order to confirm.

 Your campaign is now active, and will begin to send postcards when customers abandon their shopping carts.